parthJuneja0/QuickRead/README.md

 ## Features

 - **NewsAPI Integration:** QuickRead utilizes NewsAPI to fetch and display the latest news articles, providing users with up-to-date information.
+NewsAPI was the first external API I used in this app, which helped me understand the meaning and basics of APIs.

 - **User-Friendly Interface:** The application boasts a clean and intuitive design for easy navigation and an enjoyable reading experience.